 The diabetes treatment industry is subject to technological change and product innovation.
-A number of companies and medical researchers are pursuing new ways to deliver insulin to patients, including insulin administration technologies that do not require the use of a needle, or to treat diabetes without the use of insulin or by delaying the use of insulin.
-If they are successful in developing these technologies or treatment therapies, the demand for Embecta's products could decline.
+A number of companies and medical researchers are pursuing new ways to deliver insulin to patients, including insulin administration technologies that do not require the use of a needle, or to treat diabetes without the use of insulin or by delaying the use of insulin, such as oral anti-diabetic drugs, GLP-1s and GLP-1 combination products.
+If they are successful in developing and commercializing these technologies or treatment therapies, the demand for Embecta's products could decline.
 Furthermore, the National Institutes of Health and other supporters of diabetes research are continually seeking ways to prevent diabetes.
 Any technological breakthroughs in diabetes prevention or treatment could decrease demand for Embecta's products and have a material adverse effect on its business or results of operations.

-Embecta obtains components and raw materials for its products from third parties, including BD.
+Embecta obtains components, services and raw materials for its products from third parties, including BD.
 These third parties may fail to perform under their agreements with Embecta, or there may be a reduction or interruption in the manufacturing and supply of these components and raw materials.
 Any such failure to perform or a reduction or interruption in supply could have a material adverse effect on Embecta's business and operations.

-Embecta relies on a number of third parties to supply and manufacture the components and raw materials for its products.
+Embecta relies on a number of third parties to supply and manufacture the components, services and raw materials for its products.
 For example, in connection with the Separation and prior to the distribution, Embecta and BD entered into a cannula supply agreement, whereby BD sells to Embecta cannulas for incorporation into Embecta's products for sale within the diabetes care sector.
 Cannulas are a component part of a wide variety of medical devices that use needles to deliver fluid into, or through which blood is drawn from, the body.
 BD retains ownership of all cannula production activities and all intellectual property rights of BD and its subsidiaries relating to cannula, the manufacture thereof and other critical cannula-related technology.
-The cannula supply agreement is terminable by BD without cause by providing at least 36 months' written notice; however, such termination can be effective no earlier than ten years from the spin-off.
+Pricing under the cannula supply agreement is determined by BD based on several factors, including Embecta's yearly forecast, the cost of raw materials and other cost methodologies.
+The cannula supply agreement is terminable by BD without cause by providing at least 36 months' written notice; however, such termination can be effective no earlier than ten years from the Separation.
 In the event of a change of control of Embecta, BD also has the right to terminate the cannula supply agreement.
 The cannula supply agreement will also terminate automatically, subject to a 36-month wind-down period, if Embecta's yearly forecast is below the required minimum purchase amount, and the parties will have other customary termination rights for material breach or bankruptcy of the other party.
 Embecta is also limited to a maximum number of cannulas that it can purchase under the cannula supply agreement.
-If BD fails to perform under this agreement or BD terminates this agreement in accordance with its terms and, in either case, Embecta cannot find a way to purchase cannula from another party or manufacture cannula, or if Embecta needs to purchase more cannula than it is permitted under cannula supply agreement, Embecta may have insufficient cannulas for its products, which could materially adversely affect Embecta's business, financial condition or results of operations.
+If BD fails to perform under this agreement or BD terminates this agreement in accordance with its terms and, in either case, Embecta cannot find a way to purchase cannula from another party or manufacture cannula, or if Embecta needs to purchase more cannula than it is permitted under cannula supply agreement, Embecta may have insufficient cannulas for its products, which could materially adversely affect Embecta's business, financial condition or results of